sscs-ose/sscs-ose-code-a-chip.github.io/ISSCC25/submitted_notebooks/current_mirror_ota_optimization/README.md

 │                 └── COPYRIGHT.txt
 ```
 ##  License
-This project is licensed under the GPL 3.0 License.
+This project is licensed under the Apache 2.0 License.
 See LICENSE for more details.